eriksquires/VaesSubgroups/README.md

 Data comes from the Vaes (2023) paper on ME/CFS patient clusters, and is downloaded once in process_excel.R.

+You'll find the clean PDF under docs/ which looks nicer than whats in Preprints.org.

 The Vaes paper is online here:  https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-023-03946-6

 This paper is online here: https://www.preprints.org/manuscript/202509.1179